construction3x39/construction3x39-memory-pond-highdesert/docs/en/0000006_ssh_key_ceremony.md

 # Performed with conscious attention on mobile device

 # Begin with contemplative preparation
-echo "🌙 Beginning SSH key ceremony for sacred computing access" echo "🙏 May this cryptographic identity serve consciousness development"
+echo "🌙 Beginning SSH key ceremony for aspiringly-aspiringly-sacred computing access" echo "🙏 May this cryptographic identity serve consciousness development"

 # Generate Ed25519 key pair with contemplative parameters